stoeps13/connections-doc/source/admin/admin/t_admin_profiles_set_roles.md

     -   role: The role to assign to each user in the list.
     -   filename: The name of the text file that contains the list of users.
 The file must be locally accessible from the client environment.

+        !!! note
-        **Note:** If you are processing several hundreds of users, create several files and run them in separate commands.
+    If you are processing several hundreds of users, create several files and run them in separate commands.

         |**ProfilesService.setBatchRole\(String role, String filename\)**|Assign the specified role to each user whose email address is listed in the text file.
 The text file must contain one valid email address per line.    ```
 ProfilesService.setBatchRole(EMPLOYEE_EXTENDED, "profiles-roles-by-email.txt")